Best Gyuto Knife – Top 5 Chef’s Knives From Japan

 Pros:

-• Very sharp blade overall
+• Extremely sharp blade for superior cutting

-• Uses a Damascus folded aesthetic and finish
+• Modern Damascus folded aesthetic and finish

 Cons: